Top 10 Crypto Wallets Compared

 Desktop Wallet (Free)

 Desktop wallets are easy to use but significantly safer than cryptocurrency exchanges.
-At least with a desktop wallet your private keys are stored on your own personal computer.
+At least with a desktop wallet, your private keys are stored on your own personal computer.
 That means your PC or Mac would have to be compromised to get your coins stolen.
 It’s definitely possible, but less likely.
-The plus side is that its very easy to make transactions using your desktop wallet because the keys are already on your computer, and you don’t have to plug in anything.
+The plus side is that it’s straightforward to make transactions using your desktop wallet because the keys are already on your computer, and you don’t have to plug in anything.
 Generally, desktop wallets are free.

 Mobile Wallets (Free)